Web design and development first serves an online marketing purpose and second serves a graphical purpose.

 Some graphic designers may hate that statement.
 But they don’t have to pay the bills.

-Ask people their opinions about certain Web sites, and wait to see if they talk about the graphics or about such issues as speed, functionality, ease of finding content and other experiences.
+Ask people their opinions about certain websites.
+Wait to see if they talk about beautiful graphics or about such issues as speed, functionality, ease of finding content and other experiences.
+Website visitors who provide feedback almost always talk about the latter.

 Someone responsible for a site has made the design more important than the audience when:

-- Graphics are large and not optimized for fast loading.
+• Graphics are too large and not optimized for fast loading.

-- The home page requires numerous pages of scrolling.
+• The home page requires many pages of scrolling.

-- Each page is jammed with excessive server calls to various products and services, which slow page load.
+• Each page is jammed with excessive server calls to ads, plugins and other products and services, which slow page load.

-Site design is a process of prioritizing stages in its development.
-Let’s look at four hypothetical stages.
+Design is a process of prioritizing stages in site development.
+Let’s look at four identifiable stages as part of a process from beginning to launch.

 Stage 1: Architecture and Layout

-Simplicity results in fast page load speeds, less ongoing maintenance and often in lower costs (labor and bandwidth).
+Doing the layout first will encourage code simplicity.
+Code simplicity results in fast page load speeds, less ongoing maintenance and often in lower costs (labor and bandwidth).
+Putting it another way, a page with 15k of HTML and 30k of CSS is much easier to maintain than 150k and 300k.

 Architecture also involves the functionality that is displayed via the templates, such as commenting, search, RSS, etc.